Glass Beach in Ft. Bragg, California: The Highest Concentration of Seaglass in the World

 Ft.
-Bragg, California, located on the beautiful Mendocino coast, is home to the highest concentration of Sea Glass in the world.
+Bragg Beach, located on the beautiful Mendocino coast, is home to the highest concentration of Sea Glass in the world.
 Sea Glass Beach, as it is nicknamed due to the vast quantity found, is a must-see for any avid collector.
-This beach is overloaded with Sea Glass because of its’ former history as the town’s trash dumping site.
-In the old days, the ocean was used as a public dump.
+Because of its’ former history as the town’s trash dumping site, this beach is overloaded with Sea Glass.
+It’s crazy to think that the ocean was once used as a public dump.
 Because of this, an old ocean dump site like Ft.
 Bragg is typically the best place to seek these beautiful naturally created gems.

 As you stroll around this gorgeous beach, you will see layers upon layers of the glistening frosted glass pieces.
-Although collecting is prohibited at this beach, it is still amazing to walk around the jewel covered grounds.
+Although collecting is prohibited at this beach, it is still amazing to see in person.
 As a bonus, seal sightings are pretty common here (we saw several, but unfortunately didn’t get the camera out in time!).

 Low tide after a storm is ideally the best time to search for sea glass.